Matthsworld/airbnb-clone-project/README.md

 gap: 37px;
 opacity: 0px;

+##### Identifying design properties in a mock-up is important because it:

+1. Clarifies Intent: Defines visual and functional goals.
+2. Enhances User Experience: Ensures intuitive design and navigation.
+3. Guides Development: Provides clear specs for implementation.
+4. Maintains Brand Consistency: Aligns with brand guidelines.
+5. Improves Communication: Facilitates feedback and collaboration.
+6. Saves Time and Costs: Prevents costly revisions and delays.

+In short, it ensures a cohesive, efficient, and user-centered final product.

 ### Project Goals 🎯
 At the end of this program, you will have developed adequate knowledge and skills to implement any type of system.
 You will: